tangledbytes/kindli/README.md

 prune will prune kindli

 Prune process will perform the following operations:
-1. Stop the running VM
+1. Stop all of the running VMs
-2. Delete the VM
+2. Delete all of the VMs
 3. Cleanup the ~/.kindli directory
+4. Optionally clean up the lima cache

 Usage:
   kindli prune [flags]

 Flags:
+  -a, --all          If true, prune will delete all of the VMs (default true)
-  -h, --help   help for prune
+      --clean-lima   If true, prune will clear lima cache -h, --help         help for prune

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### VM Start

 `kindli vm start` starts the kindli VM with the given configuration.
-It should be noted that the VM can be started only once.
+It should be noted that no more than 200 VMs might be created via Kindli.

 ```
 $ kindli vm start -h